zsk612/tp/docs/UserGuide.md

 Example `list /e 20201026`

-Expected output
+Expected outcome:
 ```
 	 ______________________________________________________________________________
-	 You have 1 records in the given period:
+	 You have 2 records in the given period:
 	 Index   Creation date   Tags
 	 1       2020-10-26      [legs day, tricep]
+	 2       2020-10-26      [chest]
 	 ______________________________________________________________________________
 ```